 Turmeric is a rich source of many vitamins and minerals, including Manganese.
 In fact, just 2 teaspoons provides 17% of your daily recommended intake of this vital mineral.
 What does manganese do for you?
 For one, it helps maintain proper thyroid function.
 It has been estimated that 200 million people in the world have some form of thyroid disease.
 In Canada, 30% of the population suffer from a thyroid condition.
 Of those, as many as 50% remain undiagnosed.

 The thyroid gland plays a crucial role in our overall health.
 If it is not operating at peak performance, it can produce life-altering symptoms that impact your health and happiness.
 What are some signs that your thyroid might be a bit sluggish?
 Dry or gritty eyes, thinning hair, weight gain, numbness or tingling in any area of the body, constipation, tinnitus, heart palpitations, dry skin, fatigue, feeling cold… do any of these ring a bell?
-If you’re concerned about your thyroid function, you can take our quiz and get our free guide on how to help your thyroid here.

 You can see why it’s important to have your thyroid in proper working condition, and turmeric provides the manganese you need that could help do that.
 Plus, it helps with hormone synthesis which benefits a wide variety of health issues like weight loss, appetite, metabolism, and organ efficiency.
 It also helps with vitamin absorption for vitamins like B & E, and also magnesium, meaning manganese helps you get more out of the healthy foods you’re eating!